African Ceremonies ARCHIVE

 We will give our time to fill in the details of the archive and provide biographical and anecdotal information that will bring to life the stories of the people and cultures with whom we have worked for so long, opening up the world for scholarly and general interest audiences.

-We will help construct an online museum of our work, available and free to access.
+We will construct an Africa Online Museum of our work, available and free to access.
 This will act as a repository of the work, so that future generations of Africans, and others, may explore their cultural heritage, but also function as a museum exhibition, using the possibilities of digital technologies to bring these cultures to life for new audiences.

 We will help create a cultural arts program of touring exhibitions, lectures, speakers and performances inspired by the archive.